macblair221/eeg-signal-acquisition/README.md

 ### 1. Analog Front-End Hardware (Completed)
 - Designed and simulated a full analog signal chain in LTspice using an AD620ANZ instrumentation amplifier and TL084 op-amp gain stages.
 - Successfully built the physical circuit on a breadboard, implementing an RC high-pass filter for low-frequency drift reduction and an RC low-pass filter ($f_c \approx 40.8\text{ Hz}$) to attenuate 60Hz interference.
-- Engineered a stable 2.4V DC bias to safely couple the alternating biological current into the Arduino's 0-5V digital domain.
+- Engineered a 2.4V DC bias to safely couple the alternating biological current into the Arduino's 0-5V digital domain.

 ### 2. Digital Telemetry & Data Acquisition (Completed)
 - Established a real-time serial communication bridge using an Arduino Nano Every.
 - Wrote a Python collection script utilizing `pyserial` to capture the 10-bit ADC byte stream at a 200Hz sampling rate and log the raw telemetry to a local CSV.

-### 3. Signal Processing & Algorithm Validation (Completed)
+### 3. Signal Processing & Algorithm Validation (IP)
-- Ingested the raw hardware array into `mne-python` (a clinical-grade neurophysiology library).
+- Ingested the raw hardware array into `mne-python`
 - Applied a 1Hz to 40Hz digital bandpass filter to eliminate residual DC baseline wander and high-frequency breadboard noise.
 - Engineered and debugged an automated peak-detection algorithm using `scipy.signal.find_peaks`, utilizing minimum-voltage thresholds to prevent false-positive wave detection and extract a resting heart rate.